Should you visit Thessaloniki? Absolutely! Here’s why Thessaloniki is one of the best cities in Greece, and why it should be on your travel list.

 - The amazing Meteora Monasteries > BOOK HERE

-Here are some more ideas for day trips from Thessaloniki.
+And if you are still unsure where to go, here are some more ideas for day trips from Thessaloniki.

 10. The pace of life in Thessaloniki is relaxed